What do tourism, transport and travel students want from course content?

 What do students expect from practical experience?

 Students consistently ask for applied learning they can use.
-Placements, fieldwork, live cases and trips are welcomed when they include clear briefs, supervision and on‑site feedback.
-Programme teams that co‑design activities with employers and align them to learning outcomes build stronger links between classroom and practice.
-Career guidance and progression pathways amplify this, helping students see how modules relate to roles.
+Placements, fieldwork, live cases and trips land best with clear briefs, supervision and on‑site feedback (see how placements and fieldwork improve tourism studies).
+Co‑designing activities with employers and aligning them to learning outcomes strengthens the link between classroom and practice.
+Career guidance and clear progression pathways reinforce this, helping students see how modules relate to roles and build confidence about employability.

 How should curriculum structure and intensity support learning?

 Pacing matters.
-Condensed delivery can rush complex topics; modules with manageable workload and time for analysis support understanding and application.
+Condensed delivery can rush complex topics.
+Modules with a manageable workload and time for analysis support understanding and application.
 Students also react strongly to operational reliability.
-Where remote learning trends negative and timetable changes disrupt study, a single source of truth for schedules, named ownership of course communications, and a short weekly update stabilise expectations and reduce noise.
+Where remote learning trends negative and timetable changes disrupt study, a single source of truth for schedules, clear ownership of course communications, and a short weekly update stabilise expectations and reduce confusion.

 How well do programmes prepare students for industry?